Codecademy/docs/content/language-agnostic/encyclopedia/what-is-machine-learning.md

 * K-Means: Categorizes data points into clusters based on their proximity to cluster centroids.
 * Hierarchical Agglomerative Clustering: Groups data points into clusters based on various measures of similarity such as smallest average distance between all points, minimal variance between data points, or smallest maximum distance between data points.
-* Principal Component Analysis (PCA): Reduces the dimensionality of a dataset to the 'n' number of principal dimensions that contain the most valuable information.
+* Principal Component Analysis (PCA): Reduces the dimensionality of a dataset to the 'n' number of principal dimensions that contain the most valuables information.

 - Reinforcement Learning (RL): Machine learning algorithms that act as agents in an environment, which receive a current state, environment, reward, and goal as input and produce a policy of best action relative to the stated goal as output.
 * Model-Free: Act as trial-and-error algorithms that use only real samples of the environment to calculate optimal actions instead of the transition probability distribution to create a model of the environment.
 * Model-Based: Create models of the environment to generate predictions of the next state and reward to calculate optimal actions.

 Some methods used in reinforcement learning include:
-* Markov Decision Processes (MDPs): Use a model of the environment based on the ouputs of their transition and reward functions to create a policy of optimal action.
+* Markov Decision Processes (MDPs): Use a model of the environment based on their state transition probability and reward functions to create a policy of optimal actionnand satisfy the Markov property.
 * Monte Carlo methods:
 * Q-Learning/Deep Q-Learning: Model-Free algorithms that